 SINGAPORE – Followers of the alternative protein sector know that up until now, a wide range of terms has been used to describe food products grown directly from animal cells (e.g. cultured meat, lab-grown seafood, cell-based protein).
 But now, a regional consensus has finally been reached.

 During a Singapore International Agri-Food Week (SIAW) panel focused on “getting the consumer on board,” the Good Food Institute APAC and APAC Society for Cellular Agriculture joined more than 30 other key industry stakeholders to announce a first-of-its-kind memorandum of understanding (MOU), aligning the region on the term “cultivated” as the preferred English-language descriptor for food products grown directly from animal cells.

 As the world’s first cultivated meat consumer market, Singapore has also played key roles as a test bed for novel foods and a proactive player in accelerating the category on the global stage.
-The Republic has actively shared its novel food experiences as part of multinational initiatives driven by the Food and Agriculture Organization of the United Nations (FAO) and Codex Alimentarius Commission—a joint body of the FAO and World Health Organization dedicated to developing global food standards.
+The Republic has actively shared its novel food experiences as part of multinational initiatives driven by the Food and Agriculture Organisation of the United Nations (FAO) and Codex Alimentarius Commission – a joint body of the FAO and World Health Organisation (WHO) dedicated to developing global food standards.